—Hunter S. Thompson, The Proud Highway: Saga of a Desperate Southern Gentleman.

 "Finding Fred" in four parts tells the story of my initial search for my missing grandmother Leona Bagley and stumbling upon her father, one of Canada's most famous Mounties.
 Frederick Augustus Bagley, however, was not famous for his policing but for his music as well.
 He started bands all over the prairie, making the Mounties synonymous with symphonies and brass bands.

 I write about finding him because DNA calls us all, asking to be discovered so that we can better understand ourselves.

 Finding Fred: 2 of 4

 Research on Fred Bagley's very early life begins not on the prairie but on Vancouver Island with my mother's half brother and his wife—Dale and Penny Bent.
 Penny has been researching Fred pre-Mountie; my mother, brother, and I post-Mountie.
-So I got onto the ferry in Tswaassen for the 2-hour trip across Georgia Straight to Nanaimo to see what information she might have of Fred's mother and father and his childood.
+So I drove up through Vancouver to Horseshoe Bay and boarded a ferry for the 2-hour trip across Georgia Straight to Nanaimo to see what information she might have of Fred's mother and father and his childood.
 Below deck and parked, I got a binder of my research from the jeep, hoofed it up three flights of stairs, and hunted down the cafeteria where I began reacquainting myself with what material I had while eating some very bad scrambled eggs and not very good sausage.

 In this episode, I discover my roots in Jamaica and London's "Pacras Poorhouse."